inUtil-info/node-red-contrib-whin/README.md

 ### Confirmation Node (whin-confirm):
+This node sends a request to get an active user confirmation; when answered, you will get the response as an output of the node.
+There's a max time to answer on whatsapp, if you reach the time without answering, the output payload will contain a time-out msg.

 whin-confirm node will take two inputs: a question and a time period.
-The question goes in on the msg.payload property and a time-to-live (ttl) in the msg.ttl property (this integer number is treated as time, expressed in miliseconds).
+The question goes on the msg.payload property and a time-to-live (ttl) in the msg.ttl property (this integer number is treated as time, expressed in miliseconds).
+These are the two inputs expected.

 When the node is triggered, it will send you a whatsapp with the question you entered on the payload, and you will have a time to answer it (yes/no).
-If you click "Yes" on whatsapp, you will get a "Yes" as output of the node.
+If you click "Yes" on whatsapp, you will get a "YES" as output of the node.
-If you click "No", you will get it on node-red too.
+If you click "No", you will get a "NO" on node-red output.
 If you reach the ttl and provide no answer, the node will default to a "Time-out" message.

+Each transaction is unique, meaning that you can only get one output after each trigger: YES, NO or Time-out

 We like to think of it as the SMS / push-notifications you get from your bank these days, but answered with a simple button.
 The main use-case here is allowing you to "authorize" the execution of a flow branch that you don't want to run without manual intervention on node-red.